-Calvin Schaffner (1826-1891), at one time the postmaster of Marietta, was the son of German Reformed Church clergy The Reverend Henry B. Schaffner (1784-1852), who also served congregations in Maytown, Columbia, Elizabethtown and more, and Catherine Greenwalt (1786-1848), all buried in Marietta Cemetery.193 Calvin Schaffner's wife was Presbyterian.
-There is little to no documentation on the genealogical origins of the family past his parents The Reverend Henry (1784-1852) and Catherine Schaffner (1786-1848), although it is known his parents were Henrich Schaffner (lifespan unknown) and his mother was the former Anna Christina Bleetz (lifespan unknown) 194 of German heritage it seems, Heinrich or one of his closest ancestors likely came to colonial America perhaps around 1750, and it is interesting to note how the Schaffner name is prominent amongst Mennonite-German listings of immigrants coming to the colonial Pennsylvania.195
+Calvin Schaffner (1826-1891), at one time the postmaster of Marietta, was the son of German Reformed Church clergy The Reverend Henry B. Schaffner (1784-1852), who also served congregations in Maytown, Columbia, Elizabethtown and more, and Catherine Greenwalt (1786-1848), all buried in Marietta Cemetery.
+Calvin Schaffner's wife was Presbyterian.
+There is little to no documentation on the genealogical origins of the family past his parents The Reverend Henry (1784-1852) and Catherine Schaffner (1786-1848), although it is known his parents were Henrich Schaffner (lifespan unknown) and his mother was the former Anna Christina Bleetz (lifespan unknown) of German heritage it seems, Heinrich or one of his closest ancestors likely came to colonial America perhaps around 1750, and it is interesting to note how the Schaffner name is prominent amongst Mennonite-German listings of immigrants coming to the colonial Pennsylvania.

-Benjamin Franklin Hiestand (1828-1919), arguably one of Lancaster County's wealthiest men was President of First National Bank of Marietta 1863-1874.196 The Heistand family traces back to Johannes Heistand (1707-1784), who arrived from Germany to colonial Pennsylvania in 1727.197 Benjamin Franklin Hiestand was in the lumber business c.1848-1878 with relative Samuel Hiestand until his sons took it over.
+Benjamin Franklin Hiestand (1828-1919), arguably one of Lancaster County's wealthiest men was President of First National Bank of Marietta 1863-1874.
+The Heistand family traces back to Johannes Heistand (1707-1784), who arrived from Germany to colonial Pennsylvania in 1727.
+Benjamin Franklin Hiestand was in the lumber business c.1848-1878 with relative Samuel Hiestand until his sons took it over.
 Benjamin Franklin Hiestand organized the Chickies Rock Milling Company and later in life tobacco leaf cultivation.
-He was born in East Donegal to Mennonites Andrew Hiestand (1787-1863) and Annie Miller (1791-1874).198 His grandmother was Anna Hershey.199 Ludwig (Lewis) Leider (Leader), (1754-1851), born in colonial Pennsylvania to German immigrant parents.200 He was a town "craftsperson" -family likely moved to York.
+He was born in East Donegal to Mennonites Andrew Hiestand (1787-1863) and Annie Miller (1791-

-- 186 Ibid.

-- 187 Ibid.
-188 Ibid.
+- Ibid.

-- 189 Ibid.
+- 127 Ibid.

-- 190 Ibid.
+- Ibid.
+Ibid.

-- 191 Ibid.
+- Ibid.

-- 192 Ibid.
+- Ibid.

-- 193 Ibid.
+- Ibid.

-- 194 Ibid.
+- Ibid.

-- 195 Ibid.
+- Ibid.

-- 196 Ibid.
+- 135 Ibid.

-- 197 Ibid.
+- 136 Ibid.

-- 198 Ibid.
-199 Ibid.
+- Ibid.